whatgwan/mysql5.7-community-audit/README.md

 stops auditing, logs one line to the error log, and never risks the server.
 Inputs from the server are null- and length-checked; `init` never blocks startup.

-Caveat (honest): in-process C cannot be made immune to its *own* memory bugs — a SIGSEGV can't be safely caught inside `mysqld`.
+in-process C cannot be made immune to its *own* memory bugs — a SIGSEGV can't be safely caught inside `mysqld`.
 The defense is that the code is tiny, uses only the public event structs, and guards every field.
 Read it before you run it.